buddhasystem/ob2fts/README.md

 protoDUNE (CERN Experiment NP04) and one or a few instances of the Fermi-FTS system.

-Currently the buffer is being designed based on the xrootd system
+Currently the buffer is being designed based on the xrootd system.

+"Neut" cluster at CERN will be used for prototyping.